SMART Investing Services

 Since 2015, studies show that ESG outperformance opportunities exist in many areas of the market.
 Recent findings from more than 2,200 unique primary studies show that there is clear material evidence for the business case of ESG investing.3

-ESG analysis is the starting point and foundation of SMART Investing Services for Individuals, but upon a client’s request, we can also add Socially Responsible (SRI) and Impact Investing metrics.
-To understand the difference between these three types of investing, please see below:
+ESG analysis is the starting point and foundation of SMART Investing Services, but upon a client’s request, we can also add Socially Responsible (SRI) and Impact Investing metrics.

-ESG Investing is the foundation of our SMART Investing approach, and consists of the integration of environment, social and governance factors into the fundamental investment process.
-It’s using really good information that is more readily available every day through big data and artificial intelligence (AI) to make decisions about what stocks you want to own.
+ESG Investing is the foundation of our SMART Investing approach, and consists of the integration of environmental, social and governance factors into the fundamental investment process.
+It is the process of using good information that is more readily available every day through big data and artificial intelligence (AI) to make decisions about what stocks you want to own.
 Regardless of a client’s level of interest in a values-based approach, investing without ESG data is like driving without using your car’s GPS.
-ESG is the foundation of a good portfolio because it helps avoid the potential pitfalls and hazards of intangible asset risk.
+ESG Investing is the foundation of a good portfolio because it helps avoid the potential pitfalls and hazards of intangible asset risk.

-Above ESG, we can also incorporate Social Responsible Investing (SRI) screening into our process, where we can layer in a values-based approach with our clients by filtering out certain stocks or complete sectors.
-Examples of SRI screens include fossil fuels, firearms, tobacco, and many others.
-SRI can also be used to drive investment themes such as climate change, access to clean water and gender equality, etc. SRI can be layered on top of ESG screening, but they are not the same thing.
+Above ESG, we can also incorporate Socially Responsible Investing (SRI) screens into our process, where we can layer in a values-based approach with our clients by filtering out certain stocks or complete sectors.
+Examples of SRI screens include fossil fuel, fire arms, tobacco, and many others.
+SRI can also be used to drive investment themes such as climate change, access to clean water, gender equality, etc. SRI screens can be layered on top of ESG screens, but they are not the same thing.

-Impact Investing is an investment into a company with the intention of generating a measurable environment and/or social impact alongside a financial return.
-Many of the Impact investment options that we consider are linked to the UN SDG (United Nations Sustainable Development Goals).
-For clients with an interest in having a measured impact on the environment and/or social issues, we offer a variety of private and alternative investment options and are continually evaluating the potential of others.
+Impact Investing is an investment into a company with the intention of generating a measurable environmental and/or social impact alongside a financial return.
+Many of the Impact investment options that we consider are linked to the UN SDGs (United Nations Sustainable Development Goals).
+For clients with an interest in having a measured impact on environmental and/or social issues, we offer a variety of private and alternative investment options and are continually evaluating the potential of others.

 Gitterman Wealth Management is a signatory to The United Nations-supported Principles for Responsible Investment (PRI) Initiative, an international network of investors working together to put the six Principles for Responsible Investment into practice.
 Its goal is to understand the implications of sustainability for investors and support signatories to incorporate these issues into their own investment decision-making and ownership practices.
 In implementing the Principles, signatories contribute to the development of a more sustainable global financial system.